Red/Yellow Spiny Tailed Monitor Care

 Because they do not grow as large as many commonly kept monitor lizards, it is possible to provide spiny tail monitors with a comfortable living space without having to dedicate an entire room in your house to them.
-A single spiny tail monitor will be happy in a 48” x 24” x 24” vivarium, with a soil based substrate.
-(A trio will need a 72” x 24” x 24”.)
+A single spiny tail monitor will be happy in a 120 x 60 x 60cm (48” x 24” x 24”) vivarium, with a soil based substrate.
+(A trio will need a 180 x 60 x 60cm/72” x 24” x 24”.)
 Whilst they do like to burrow, it’s not necessary to give them a deep enough substrate to create a burrow in; as long as they have enough substrate to dig about in they are happy.
-If you are concerned about humidity or shedding issues, it can often help to provide a hide filled with moist substrate for them, in a similar fashion to the shedding hides often offered to snakes.

 A good varied diet is absolutely recommended for this species, with the emphasis on live feeder insects.
 They will eat just about anything – but just because they will doesn’t mean they should!
 Our captive bred animals do far less exercise than their wild cousins, and are at a greatly increased risk of obesity; keep the fatty foods (mince, rodents, dog or cat food) to an absolute minimum, and use very occasionally as a treat.